rynbrd/r51-ecu/README.md

 cases.

 Fan speed it reported as 0x00 when the unit is off.

+_Byte 4: Recirculation and Dual Zone Control_

+Possible values:
+* `0x12 (00010010)` recirculation on, dual off
+* `0x24 (00100100)` recirculation off, dual off
+* `0xD2 (11010010)` recirculation on, dual on
+* `0xE2 (11100010)` recirculation off, dual on

+Bit meanings (left to right):
+* Bit 1: Dual zone control.
+0 is off, 1 is on.
+* Bit 2: Dual zone control.
+0 is off, 1 is on.
+* Bit 3: Recirculation.
+0 is on, 1 is off.
+* Bit 4: Recirculation.
+1 is on, 0 is off.
+* Bit 5: Always 0.
+* Bit 6: Unknown.
+* Bit 7: Unknown.
+* Bit 8: Always 0.

 ##### Frame ID 625
 This frame is sent when the A/C compressor or rear defrost is toggled.
 The